-June 30, 2019 June 30, 2018
+June 30, June 30, June 30,

+2020 2019 2018

 (US\$'000)

-Income tax expense / (benefit) from continued operations 3,615 (108)
+Income tax expense / (benefit) from continuing operations 2,315 3,615 (108)

 Income tax expense from discontinued operations 4,830 54

-Total 8,445 (54)
+Total 2,315 8,445 (54)

-The Group's U.S. tax provision includes the following U.S. entities: TRG Customer Solutions, Inc. (d/b/a IBEX Global Solutions), Digital Globe Services, Inc., iSky Inc. and e-Telequote Insurance, Inc. which file separate income tax returns in the US.
-Additionally, included in the group provision are various foreign subsidiaries located mainly in UK, EU, Canada, Pakistan, Senegal, and Philippines.
-These entities file tax returns in their respective jurisdictions.
-No tax provision has been calculated for holding companies (the Holding Company, IBEX Global Limited and Etelequote Limited), as they are Bermuda based and there is no corporate income tax in Bermuda.
+The Group's U.S. tax provision include the following U.S. entities: Ibex Global Solutions, Inc., Digital Globe Services, Inc., iSky Inc. and e-Telequote Insurance, Inc. which file separate income tax returns in the US.
+Group tax provision also include various foreign subsidiaries based in the UK, EU, Canada, Jamaica, Nicaragua, Pakistan, Senegal, and Philippines.
+These entities file income tax returns in their respective jurisdictions.
+No income tax provision has been calculated for holding companies (the Holding Company, IBEX Global Limited, DGS Limited and Etelequote Limited), as they are Bermuda based and there is no corporate income tax in Bermuda.

-Deferred tax expense includes a non-recurring expense of \$3.1 million on cancellation of legacy ESOP plan.
+Deferred tax expense includes a non-recurring benefit of \$0.61 million related to change in revenue and related costs recognition under IFRS15 - Revenue from contracts with customers.
+Furthermore, deferred tax expense for the year ended June 30, 2019 includes a non-recurring expense of \$3.1 million on cancellation of legacy ESOP plan.

 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes, as well as net operating losses and tax credit carry forwards.
-Deferred tax assets and liabilities are measured using the enacted tax rates that will apply to taxable income in the periods the deferred tax item is expected to be settled or realized.
+Deferred tax assets and liabilities are measured using the enacted tax rates that will apply to taxable income in the periods the deferred tax item is expected to be settled or realised.
 The tax effects of the Group's temporary differences and carry forwards are as follows: